 What’s more, Buzzsprout partners with several brands so you can also monetize your podcasts down the line when you’ve built an audience.

-Buzzsprout is a truly brilliant platform to launch and grow your podcast; in fact, for most people it has everything they need now and in the future.
+Buzzsprout is a truly brilliant podcast hosting platform to launch and grow your podcast; in fact, for most people it has everything they need now and in the future.

 But, what if you need to capture new podcast listeners from your website as well?

-So far, you’ve learned how to record a podcast and then where to host and promote your shows.
+So far, you’ve learned how to record and where to host your podcast.
 Now, it’s about tapping into your WordPress website visitors to convert them into listeners.